-Stellar's performance will also be influenced (either positive or negatively) by the performance of its competitors.
+Stellar's performance will also be influenced (either positively or negatively) by the performance of its competitors.
 The following cryptocurrency projects are competing with Stellar:

 - Ripple (XRP).
 Stellar was actually created as a fork of Ripple in 2014.
 While the two currencies no longer share any common code, they both aim to provide instant, low-fee cross-border transactions.
 However, Ripple and Stellar seem to be focusing on different areas so far.
 While Stellar is focused on bringing financial services to people living in poverty, Ripple has concentrated on targeting major banks and other large financial institutions.
 For more information on the similarities and differences between Ripple and Stellar, check out our head-to-head comparison.

-- Nano (XRB).
-Previously known as RaiBlocks, Nano is a digital currency designed to offer fast and free transactions as well as to be infinitely scalable.
+- Nano (NANO).
+Previously known as RaiBlocks, Nano is a digital currency designed to offer fast and free transactions, as well as to be infinitely scalable.

 - Bitcoin Cash (BCH).
 Formed in 2017 after a bitcoin hard fork, BCH is designed to offer faster and more affordable transactions than the world's best-known cryptocurrency.

 - Litecoin (LTC).
 Designed to offer faster and cheaper transactions than bitcoin, Litecoin is firmly established in the list of the top 10 cryptocurrencies by market capitalization.

 Beyond 2021: What does the future hold for Stellar?

 Looking to the future, it's impossible to say with any certainty what the future holds for Stellar.
 Just like any other cryptocurrency, it is both complicated and at risk of volatility, while it also faces its own unique mix of challenges and opportunities in the times ahead.